dustynesemail-spec/Journalgame/README.md

 - Medic — CARE: choose self or one teammate in the same region and restore up to 3 Hearts, capped at 5.
 Can rescue a knocked-out survivor with 3 Hearts.
 No valid target means no cost.

 Normal movement, crafting and Help remain available as separate actions.
 Updated guides and player cards describe the new abilities.

+## v0.1.5 — First illustrated release

+- Illustrated island based on Rouge's original map geography, with tappable HTML region labels.
+- Four illustrated player pieces slide between regions.
+Tap a piece or player name to open their card.
+- Matching portraits on player cards and turn announcements.
+- Brief card entrances, resource/healing feedback, and an active-portal glow.
+- Motion: reduced disables decorative and movement animations; the system reduced-motion preference is respected.
+- The board scales as a square without cropping; gameplay, friend ownership and once-per-turn abilities are retained.

+First artwork download is approximately 7.3 MB.
+No videos or external image host are used.
+Friend and monster artwork remains a later pass; their current indicators still work.